 As noted above, the PFS includes an arbitrary budget neutrality requirement, mandating an overall across-the-board adjustment to the conversion factor if any changes in relative value units (RVUs) result in Medicare payments being increased by greater than \$20 million.
 This policy truly pits specialties against each other, as any upward adjustment to a particular code results in an automatic reduction to the conversion factor-which has a greater practical impact on those clinicians who do not typically bill that code.
-This unfortunate policy result played out most acutely during the CY 2021 PFS and QPP rulemaking cycle where CMS increased the office and outpatient evaluation and management (E/M) codes as well as created an add-on code for complexity.
-These policies resulted in an 10.2 percent reduction to the CY 2021 PFS conversion factor, which Congress fortunately mitigated in the Further Consolidated Appropriations Act, 2020 (P.L.
+This unfortunate policy result played out most acutely during the CY 2021 PFS and QPP rulemaking cycle where CMS increased the office and outpatient evaluation and management (E/M) codes often used by primary care as well as created an add-on code for complexity.
+These policies resulted in a 10.2 percent reduction to the CY 2021 PFS conversion factor, which Congress fortunately mitigated in the Further Consolidated Appropriations Act, 2020 (P.L.
 116-94.)
-Without congressional action, all clinicians would have been negatively affected by this 10.2 percent conversion factor reduction, but primary care physicians, who typically bill the office and outpatient E/M services would have actually come out ahead and benefited overall.
+Without congressional action, all clinicians would have been negatively affected by this 10.2 percent conversion factor reduction, but primary care physicians, who typically bill the office and outpatient E/M services would have overall actually come out ahead and benefited.
 Therefore, these clinicians were not as concerned about this significant cut to the conversion factor, while specialists who did not bill these codes, such as emergency physicians and other specialists, were extremely anxious about how the cut would impact their practices.
 This discrepancy in how the budget neutrality requirement affects different clinicians depending on which codes are modified is fundamentally unfair and not how a viable payment system should operate.
-Certain clinicians should not be penalized simply because other clinicians benefited from a particular policy.
+Certain clinicians should not be penalized simply because other clinicians were provided with a much-needed increase in a particular year.